JoshWeisman/pinteresting/README.md

 by [Mattan Griffel](http://mattangriffel.com)

-I'm changing this README document one more time, to get a little more practice pushing up to GitHub before I continue with his excellent program.
+I'm changing this README document one more time.
+Let's see if I can figure out how to push it up to GitHub without help from the tutorial.
 Wish me luck.